pmean/build-website/text/06/SlashAndBurn-06.md

 produces one set of results in one program might have radically different results in another program.

-So how do you investigate an interaction in the \"slash and burn\" world?
+So how do you investigate an interaction in the "slash and burn" world?
 There are several choices that are worth looking at, but a lot depends on the context of your problem.